George Archer: Professional career

+Personal life

 Illiteracy

 Six months after his death, Archer's widow, Donna, revealed in the March/April 2006 issue of Golf For Women magazine that he had suffered his entire life from a severe form of learning impairment.
 Despite years of effort and the consultation of many experts, he was never able to read more than the simplest sentences and could only write his own name.
 She reported that they never revealed this truth beyond their family and that Archer lived in constant fear that the secret of his illiteracy would be revealed.

 In 2008, Donna created the George Archer Memorial Foundation for Literacy, a 501(c)(3) organization located in Incline Village, Nevada.
 The Foundation's mission is to raise funds to identify reading deficiencies, diagnose causes and effective treatments for learning disabilities, improve systems for training teachers, tutors and other educators in literacy issues, provide grants, stipends and scholarships for deserving students, and assist in the development of tools and techniques for the effective teaching of reading and writing skills.
 The Foundation's primary fundraiser is the George Archer Memorial Stroke of Genius Pro-Am golf tournament held every October since 2008 at the Peninsula Golf and Country Club, in San Mateo, California – the club at which Archer began his golf career.

-Quotations

-"One thing about golf is you don't know why you play bad and why you play good."

-"When I joined the tour in 1964, I told my wife I wanted to play five years.
-Instead, I've played five careers."

-"If it weren't for golf, I'd probably be a caddie today."

-"Golf is like hunting and fishing.
-What counts is the companionship and fellowship of friends, not what you catch or shoot."